azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 2. Copy the connection string from the Service Bus policy you created into the serviceBusConnectionString setting.

-3. Set eventHubName to the name of your first Event Hub
+3. Set eventHubName to the name of your first Event Hub.

-4. Set chatTopicPath to the name of the Service Bus Topic you created
+4. Set chatTopicPath to the name of the Service Bus Topic you created.

-5. Set chatRequestTopicPath to the name of the Service Bus Topic you created
+5. Set chatRequestTopicPath to the name of the Service Bus Topic you created.

 #### Exit criteria

-- You should have values for all the app settings except chatSearchApiBase
+- You should have values for all the app settings except chatSearchApiBase.

 ## Exercise 4: Deploying the App Services